TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

   - Cache entries are located in directory :file:`typo3temp/Cache/Code/cache_code`.
 The full directory and any file in this directory can be safely removed and will be re-created upon next request.
 This is especially useful during development
+  - **group**: system

+- cache_classes

+  - Maps class names (ant potentially one or more aliases) to the location of the class files in the filesystem.
+This cache is used by the class loader in oder to require the correct class file when that class needs to be instantiated.
+  - **group**: system

 - cache_hash

-  - Stores several key value based cache entries, mostly used during frontend rendering
+  - Stores several key-value based cache entries, mostly used during frontend rendering.
+  - **groups**: all, pages

 - cache_pages

   - The frontend page cache.
 Stores full frontend pages.
   - Content is compressed by default to reduce database memory and storage overhead.
+  - **groups**: all, pages

 - cache_pagesection

   - Used to store "parts of a page", for example used to store typo3script snippets and compiled frontend templates.
   - Content is compressed by default to reduce database memory and storage overhead.
+  - **groups**: all, pages

 - cache_phpcode

   - Code cache with **PhpFrontend** and **FileBackend**.
   - Unused by core since TYPO3 CMS 6.0.
+  - **group**: system

 - cache_runtime

   - Runtime cache to store data specific for current request.
-  - Used by several core parts during rendering to re-use already calculated data
+  - Used by several core parts during rendering to re-use already calculated data.
-  - Valid for one request only
+  - Valid for one request only.
-  - Can be re-used by extensions that have similar caching needs
+  - Can be re-used by extensions that have similar caching needs.

 - cache_rootline

-  - Cache for rootline calculations
+  - Cache for rootline calculations.
-  - Quick and simple cache dedicated for core usage, Should **not** be re-used by extenions
+  - Quick and simple cache dedicated for core usage, Should **not** be re-used by extenions.
+  - **groups**: all, pages

+- l10n

+  - Cache for the localized labels.
+  - **group**: system

+- extbase_object

+  - Contains general information about classes, name, interfaces implemented, etc..
+  - **group**: system

+- extbase_reflection

+  - Contains detailed information about a class' member variables and methods.
+  - **group**: system

 .. tip::

-   In rare cases, for example when classes that are required during TYPO3 bootstrap are introduced (usually when working on the TYPO3 core), the 'Clear all cache' request itself might throw a fatal error.
+   In rare cases, for example when classes that are required during the bootstrap process are introduced (usually when working on the TYPO3 core), cache clearings requests themselves might throw fatal errors.
-   The solution here is to manually remove the cache files from :file:`typo3temp/Cache/Code/cache_phpcode`.
+   The solution here is to manually remove the cache files from :file:`typo3temp/Cache/Code/`.

 .. _caching-architecture-task: